The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Water resistance and IP rating

-The Voyager Ion has a water and ingress protection standard of IP55, which is among the best across every electric scooter model (most scooters have either IP54 or no water protection at all).
+The Voyager Ion has a water and ingress protection standard of IP55, which is among the best in the electric scooter world (most scooters have either IP54 or no water protection at all).
 Not bad for a $160 scooter.

 Terrains, ride experience, and where to ride